nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

  'memcache.local' => '\OC\Memcache\APCu',

-Refresh your ownCloud admin page, and the cache warning should disappear.
+Refresh your Nextcloud admin page, and the cache warning should disappear.

 Memcached
 ---------

-Memcached is a reliable oldtimer for shared caching on distributed servers, and performs well with ownCloud with one exception: it is not suitable to use with :doc:`Transactional File Locking <../configuration_files/files_locking_transactional>` because it does not store locks, and data can disappear from the cache at any time (Redis is the best memcache for this).
+Memcached is a reliable oldtimer for shared caching on distributed servers, and performs well with Nextcloud with one exception: it is not suitable to use with :doc:`Transactional File Locking <../configuration_files/files_locking_transactional>` because it does not store locks, and data can disappear from the cache at any time (Redis is the best memcache for this).

-.. note:: Be sure to install the **memcached** PHP module, and not memcache, as in the following examples. ownCloud supports only the **memcached** PHP module.
+.. note:: Be sure to install the **memcached** PHP module, and not memcache, as in the following examples.
+Nextcloud supports only the **memcached** PHP module.

 Setting up Memcached is easy.
 On Debian/Ubuntu/Mint install ``memcached`` and